-At KS3 progress is closely monitored using the Heathlands Tracker and through termly pupil progress meetings, enabling intervention at an early stage.

-Analysis of tracking found that 73% of students achieved good or outstanding progress.
+At KS3 progress is closely monitored using the Heathlands Tracker and termly pupil progress meetings, enabling intervention at an early stage.
+Analysis of tracking found 73% of students achieved good or outstanding progress and 100% steady progress or above.

 Communication and Language at the heart of learning.